 Add vulcanizing cement to the inner tire surface that was buffed.
 This cement keeps the water from infiltrating the hole.
 Leave it to sit until the cement becomes tacky.
 Take off the sticky plastic side of the patch.
 This is the side that you want to contact the inner part of the tire.

 Put the sticky part of the tire patch over the hole.
-This step ensures that sticky material secures to the tire’s inner surface.
+This step ensures that sticky material secures itself to the tire’s inner surface.

 With a roller, you can further secure the patch.
 The roller takes out any air bubbles that might have become trapped.
 Allow the patch to dry completely before moving on.